MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-managed-instance.md

 ---
 ms.assetid:
-title: Create a SQL MI
+title: Create a SQL Managed Instance
 description: This article describes how to create a SQL managed instance in a dedicated subnet of virtual network.
 author: jyothisuri
 ms.author: jsuri